siefkenj/IBLODEs/book/typst/modules/module6.typ

 *As time goes to infinity, do these solutions approach the equilibrium solution or do they move away from it?*

-Recall the informal classification of equilibrium solutions#footnote([Check XXX MODULE 4 for the precise definition.]) from XXX MODULE 4.
+Recall the informal classification of equilibrium solutions#footnote([Check @mod:equilibrium for the precise definition.]) from @mod:equilibrium.

 #show_def("equilibrium_classification_informal")